How We Worship...

 What are our church services like?

 What we do is a mystery to some and the uncertainty of what the services are like might stop you coming.
 So, see the descriptions of our services below.
-If you’re new to church then start with our family service.
+If you’re new to church then start with our Service of the Word family service.
 This is most informal of all our services, lasts for just under an hour and uses contemporary words and music.
-If you want a service that is quiet and restful then try Evensong.
 Our Communion service offers something for everyone and a chance to share in the Communion which is the most special part of being a Christian.

 Please come and give it a try.
-Everyone is welcome at any of our services!
+All are welcome at any of our services!

 The family service uses contemporary words and modern hymns.
 It’s shorter than the Communion service and usually lasts just under an hour.
 There is a talk rather than a more formal sermon and this is usually in an easy-to-digest format which both children and adults can relate to.
 This is a fun, informal service for everyone in the family both young and old.
 Refreshments are served afterwards.

-Held on the first Saturday of the month it’s for young children and offers a time to do craft and have a time of fellowship at church for children and their parents.
-Very informal and just pop in if you can.
+Held on the first Saturday of the month it’s for young children and families, and offers a time to do craft and have a time of fellowship at church for children and their parents.
+Very informal but rooted in the Gospel - pop in if you can.

 This service has hymns and prayers and the central part of the service is the Holy Communion.
 This is when those who are confirmed come to the altar rail to receive the bread and wine, and those who aren’t confirmed can come and receive a blessing.
 The bread and wine is served and eaten in commemoration of the sacrifice Jesus made in dying for the sins of humankind.
 There is also a sermon when the bible reading is explained and offers us a chance to think about its relevance for each of us.